tiagooo/100-days-of-code/exercises/daily_log.md

 ## Day 2 (15-08)

-* Introduction to flask and some more git comands started to write the blog
+* Introduction to flask and some more git comands started to write the blog.
 * Read chapter 2 of the book "Flask web development".
-* Learned about decorators
+* Learned about decorators.

 ## Day 3 (16-08)